2i2c-org/team-compass/product-and-services/documentation.md

 A few sentences describing how to use it, and what what it looks like when it works.
 What should you expect to happen as a user?

+## Where to learn more

+(optional) Links to upstream documentation or product-specific documentation where users can go into more detail.

 ## Who can access it?

 (optional) if this is only available to subsets of communities or users, state which users/tiers/etc can use it.